 Throughout 2022, we asked leading garden writers, garden designers and horticulturists to review recently published books for garden and plant lovers.
 Here are 14 books that our reviewers especially loved, making them our Books of the Year.

 Why not treat yourself, or gift a book to someone else?
-For more gifts for gardeners, take a look at our Christmas gift guide.
+For more gifts for gardeners, take a look at our gift guide.

 The best gardening books to read in 2023

 RHS How to Garden when you Rent by Matthew Pottage, Dorling Kindersley Ltd, £14.99, ISBN 978-0241459744

 One of the biggest barriers to growing in rented properties is the feeling that you are only there temporarily and a garden is, surely, a more permanent investment in time, money and emotion.
 Author Matthew Pottage, who has rented the same flat in London for more than seven years (which is shown throughout the book) convincingly buries this assumption with useful guidance and step-by-step projects for instant results.

 Reviewer Jack Wallington is a garden designer and author.

 Read our full review of How to Garden When You Rent

 Wild: The Naturalistic Garden by Noel Kingsbury, photographs by Claire Takacs, Phaidon, £39.95 ISBN 978-1838661052